StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Topology

-The Dynatrace check retrieves the following Smartscape topology data:
+The Dynatrace check retrieves the following Smartscape topology data from the last 72 hours:

 - Hosts
 - Applications